 To use the feature, simply log into iCloud and open the Find my iPhone feature.
-The Apple service will locate your phone on a map and give you the option to play a sound on your device, send a message to your phone with "lost mode," or erase its contents.
-All of this can be done without any additional configurations.
+The Apple service will locate your phone on a map and give you the option to play a sound on your device, send a message to your phone with “lost mode,” or erase its contents.
+All of this can be done without any additional configuration.

 Find my iPhone is also able to locate your Mac, iPod, and iPad.
-It's an incredibly effective tool for tracking down just about any iOS device.
-Don't believe us?
+It’s an incredibly effective tool for tracking down just about any iOS device.
+Don’t believe us?
 Check out this story about cops apprehending a criminal by using the app.
-This is just one among many similar stories where phone-tracking software helped save the day.
+This is just one of many similar stories where phone-tracking software helped save the day.

-Apple also utilizes another form of security, known as Activation Lock, to keep your iPhone safe from theft.
+Apple also employs another form of security, known as Activation Lock, to keep your iPhone safe from theft.
 Like the reactivation lock for Samsung smartphones, Activation Lock requires you to enter your Apple ID and password before you can disable Find My iPhone, wipe your device, or reactivate it.

 Windows Phone owners, don’t fret.
 If you’ve misplaced your smartphone, you too can recover it with the help of Microsoft’s built-in service.
 The company has built a lost phone feature directly into Windows Phone 8.1 and later iterations thereof, allowing you to easily find the location of your phone or activate its ringer remotely.
 It doesn’t require additional configuration after you add your Microsoft account either, though it will only work if your device has power and is connected to the internet.